kornix/DWDMME-MIB/README.md

 * This MIB file **WAS NOT CHECKED** either by vendor, nor by vendor's representatives.
 At all.
 * This means there **ARE** inaccuracies, omissions and errors.
 Anyway, it looks much better, then without this file.

-**So use it on your own risk and don't complain - you've been warned!**
+**So shut up, grab it for free, use it on your own risk and don't complain - you've been warned!**

 ### EXAMPLES
 * snmpwalk -M +mibs/dwdm.me -v2c -c XXX X.X.X.X DWDMME::products